Financial Health Workshops

 Midlife may look like the picture of boring stability to a teen or even a millennial.
 Those of us who have reached this point know better!
 Your forties and fifties can bring all kinds of change, from divorce or widowhood to career changes and new beginnings.
-All this newness can have a major impact on your personal finances, and this workshop will help you think through the money moves to bring you success and serenity during a big transition.
+All this newness can have a major impact on your personal finances and your level of financial stress, and this workshop will help you think through the money moves to bring you success and serenity during a big transition.
 Topics include goal-setting clarity, working with a financial advisor on your own, financing a career change, negotiating on your terms, and more.

 Readying for Retirement

 A week does not go by without some publication running a doomsday article on the state of Americans’ retirement readiness.
 It’s certainly true that as more employers end their pension plans, and more people enter the gig economy or start a business, many of us are putting away less than we should.
 But you can take steps now to improve your situation, and they don’t involve moving into your parents’ garage.
 We’ll talk about how to determine how much savings you need, your options for tweaking that number, and strategies for increasing your income once you stop working.